 We know there are a lot of reasons people don’t plan.
 Tarina says a lot people admit (after planning) that they were really intimidated by the process or didn’t feel they knew Attorney David Edwards well enough, but none of them regret finally taking the leap and planning.
 At Edwards Group we’ve worked really hard to make the process as painless and effective as possible.
 We also offer a money-back guarantee.
 Now, what attorney do you know of who does that?

 If you’re ready to stop gambling on what will transpire if the unthinkable happens, here are the next steps to take:

-1) Our free, no pressure workshops are a great way to learn more about the planning needs your family may have.
-They are also a great way to get to know our firm better.
+1) Our free, no pressure workshops are a great way to learn more about the planning needs your family may have at every stage of life.
+It’s also a great way to get to know our firm better.

 No matter what, I hope that you will take the time to learn about ways to protect your family and your assets.
 The other side of our practice involves helping people who didn’t plan properly clean up the mess that’s left behind.
 My sincere desire would be for every family to have effective planning strategies in place and for no family to have go through the consequences of bad planning.
 Take a step in the right direction today by attending a workshop, giving us a call at 217-726-9200, or signing up for our weekly email newsletter.